-The IAS Annual Review Committee shall be composed of three IAS (associate lecturer, lecturer or senior lecturer) members and the Department Chairperson (voting member) for three year staggered terms and one alternate member who will serve on the committee when any of the committee members are being reviewed.
-The Department of Recreation Management and Therapeutic Recreation IAS staff shall elect members.
-If there are not enough IAS to fill the Committee and the alternate position, the IAS on the committee will select and invite a tenure track faculty member of the department to fill the committee vacancies.
+The IAS Annual Review Committee shall be composed of three IAS (associate Teaching Professor, Teaching Professor or senior Teaching Professor) members and the Department Chairperson (voting member) for three year staggered terms and one alternate member who will serve on the committee when any of the committee members are being reviewed.
+The Department of Recreation Management and Recreational Therapy IAS staff shall elect members.
+If there are not enough IAS to fill the Committee and the alternate position, the IAS on the committee will select and invite a ranked faculty member of the department to fill the committee vacancies.